axolotl-ai-cloud/axolotl/README.md

     name: # Optional[str] name of dataset configuration to load
     conversation:  # Optional[str] fastchat conversation type, only used with type: sharegpt

-  # custom user prompt
+  # Custom user prompt
   - path: repo
     type:
-      # the below are defaults. only set what's needed.
+      # The below are defaults. only set what's needed.
       system_prompt: ""
       field_system: system
       field_instruction: instruction
       field_output: input

-      # customizable to be single line or multi-line
+      # Customizable to be single line or multi-line
       system_format: "{system}"
       # 'format' can include {input}
       format: |-